 What is the Consumer Internet of Things, Consumer IoT or, even shorter, CIoT?
-How is consumer adoption of the IoT evolving and what are typical use case and connected devices in CIoT?
+How is consumer adoption of the Internet of Things evolving and what are typical use case and connected devices in CIoT?

 The Internet of Things (IoT) is changing our lives, often without us even knowing or realizing it because the IoT is such a broad phenomenon with so many applications and technologies.
 In essence, consumer IoT or CIoT refers to the Internet of Things in the context of consumer applications, use cases and devices.